TheMisinformationGame/MisinformationGame/docs/Results.md

 {:#intro}

-The results for studies can be downloaded from the Admin Dashboard, by selecting your study, and then selecting **Download Results**.
-The results are downloaded as a spreadsheet that may be opened in any spreadsheet program such as Google Sheets or Microsoft Excel.
+The results for studies can be downloaded from the Admin Dashboard, by selecting the study, and then selecting **Download Results**.
+The results are downloaded as a .xlsx file that may be opened in any spreadsheet program such as Google Sheets or Microsoft Excel.
 The results spreadsheet is split into four worksheets:

 1) **[The Overview Worksheet](#overview):**
-   This sheet contains information about the study that the results are from, the number of participants, and when the results were downloaded.
+   This sheet contains information about the study the results are from, the number of participants, and when the results were downloaded.

 2) **[The Posts Worksheet](#posts):**
-   This sheet contains all the interactions of participants with the posts that they were shown, as well as information about those posts.
+   This sheet contains all the interactions participants make with the posts that they were shown, as well as information about those posts.

 3) **[The Comments Worksheet](#comments) _(optional)_:**
    This sheet contains the reactions of participants to comments on posts.
-If your study contains no comments, then this sheet will not be included.
+If your study contains no comments, this sheet will not be included.

 4) **[The Participants Worksheet](#participants):**